-The TPG also provides some customers with tailored telecommunications solutions that include custom hardware and software and an installation service that allows it to interface with the customer's existing systems.
+TPG also provides some customers with tailored telecommunications solutions that include custom hardware and software and an installation service that allows it to interface with the customer's existing systems.
 TPG has determined that hardware, software and installation service are capable of being different since, in theory, the customer could benefit from these individually by purchasing the other elements through other providers.
 However, TPG also provides a significant service of integrating these elements to offer a solution in such a way that, in the actual context of the contract, there is a unique performance obligation to provide such a solution.

 When such products are customized or sold in conjunction with significant integration services, the goods and services represent a single combined performance obligation over which control is deemed to be transferred over time.
 This is because the combined product is unique to each customer (it has no alternative use) and TPG has an enforceable right to settle for the work completed to date.
 Income from these performance obligations is recognized over time as the customization or integration work is performed, using the cost-to-cost method to calculate progress toward completion.
 Since costs are generally incurred uniformly as work progresses and are considered proportional to the entity's performance, the cost-to-cost method provides a faithful representation of the transfer of goods and services to the customer.
 For software sales that have not been customized by TPG and are not subject to significant integration services, the license period begins upon delivery.
 For software sales subject to significant customization or integration services, the license period begins with the start of the related services.

-Liability for contracts with customers.
+Liability from contracts with customers.

 Revenue already collected for services not yet provided to the customer is deferred until such services are provided.
-As at December 31, 2020 and 2019, unearned revenue amounted to \$269,279 and \$195,126, respectively, and are presented in the statement of financial position under the caption "unearned revenue".
+As at December 31, 2021 and 2020, liabilities from contracts with customers amounted to \$364,524 and \$269,279, respectively, and are presented in the statement of financial position under the caption "liabilities from contracts with customers"